 Habitat monitoring included collection of eight physical habitat metrics at eight annual and 47 rotating panel reaches.
-After testing and integrating a rapid assessment protocol in previous years, OBMEP continued full implementation of rapid assessment methods in 2019 designed to collect the most essential inputs for the Ecosystem Diagnosis and Treatment (EDT) model in all reaches.
+After testing and integrating a rapid assessment protocol in previous years, OBMEP continued full implementation of rapid assessment methods in 2022 designed to collect the most essential inputs for the Ecosystem Diagnosis and Treatment (EDT) model in all reaches.
 Data collection also included water quality (alkalinity), water temperature (22 locations), stream discharge (11 gaging stations), and benthic macroinvertebrates at reaches throughout the subbasin.
-In 2019, peak discharge in the mainstem Okanogan River was only 64% of the average peak flow.
-Many tributaries to the Okanogan River, including Omak, Salmon, and Loup Loup Creeks, experienced below average peak flows.
-Later in the summer, weekly average temperature observations in subwatersheds and the mainstem were generally 'normal' (within the 13 year Q2-Q3 range).
+In 2022, peak discharge in the mainstem Okanogan River was both slightly higher and later than the average peak flow.
+Many tributaries to the Okanogan River, including Omak, Salmon and Loup Loup Creeks, experienced below average peak flows.
+The 2022 water year was again punctuated by extended triple-digit heat events in the Okanogan River subbasin that resulted in stream temperatures climbing above 25 degrees Celsius in several tributaries.
+Weekly average temperature observations in most subwatersheds reached upper quartile values of the period of record.
+Though above average, these occurrences correlate with a rebound in overall abundance in juvenile salmonids in multiple subwatersheds.
+This was most noteworthy in Omak Creek below Mission Falls for age-0 juvenile O. mykiss when compared to 2021, extreme temperatures likely decreased the instream abundance of O. mykiss to only 10% of the ten-year average.
 The EDT habitat status and trend analysis provided a detailed assessment of steelhead and Chinook habitat potential in the Okanogan subbasin and characterizes change in habitat conditions between 4-year monitoring cycles.
 The most recent 4-year EDT status and trend report was completed in 2018 and includes data collected through 2017.
-Status and trend results suggest improving habitat capacity and abundance performance for both adults and juveniles.
+A model update incorporating the previous 4 years of data collection will occur in the second quarter of 2022.
+Status and trend results through 2017 suggest improving habitat capacity and abundance performance for both adults and juveniles.
 Between 2013 and 2017, modeled adult capacity increased 18% and adult abundance increased by 25%.